BlogRenting in Colombia

 ❓ Can foreigners buy farms in Colombia?

-❓ Why don't you charge commission?
+❓ Why don't you charge a commission?

 Because Colombia already has enough intermediaries charging percentages.
 Our model is simple: the platform is free, we offer optional advertising for those who want to stand out, and sellers and buyers connect directly.
 Less friction, more sales.